maxwo/snmp_notifier/README.md

       description: "Service {{ $labels.job }} on {{ $labels.instance }} is down"
       summary: "A service is down."
 ```

-Note that a default OID may be specified in the SNMP notifier if none is provided in the alert.

 ### Alertmanager configuration